 Vehicle range and battery charge status

-EV fleet owners must know the battery levels in real-time to plan where and when to charge the vehicles.
-For better future planning, battery status analytics and charging history are recorded and available at any time.
+EV fleet owners must know the battery levels in real time to plan where and when to charge the vehicles.
+For better future planning, battery status analytics and charging history are recorded and available anytime.

 Charging process monitoring